ubccr/xdmod-supremm/docs/jobefficiency.md

 END
 ```

-The example below shows how to use different criteria based on the partition
+The example below shows how to use different criteria based on the other accounting
-on which the job ran.
-The partition of the job is stored in the `queue_id` column.
-If the job ran on a partition with a name that starts with 'gpu' then the job's efficiency
+information about the job.
+In this case, if the job ran on a partition with a name
+ that starts with 'gpu' then the job's efficiency
 is determined based on the GPU usage.
 Otherwise the CPU usage is used.
 In both cases
 a 10% (ratio of 0.1) threshold is used.
+The job's partition (also known as the queue)
+is stored as text in the `queue_id` column.
 ```sql
 CASE
     WHEN